chinesewithjoy.netGuides

 Registration: the duty most travelers miss

 Chinese law requires every foreigner's accommodation to be registered with the local police, generally within 24 hours of arrival.
-That applies to visa-free visitors too.
+That applies to visa-free visitors too — a ten-day transit stay is plenty long enough for this to matter.

 If you stay in a hotel that accepts foreign guests, the front desk handles it at check-in: they scan your passport and file the registration.
 You need the physical passport, not a photo of it.
 What that conversation looks like, and what to do if a budget hotel turns you away, is covered in the hotel check-in guide.